Home of energy transition: how offshore wind plays its part in the energy transition

 Have I got OffshoreWIND news for you!

-Test your offshore wind knowledge in our challenging quiz, loosely based on the BCC television program ‘Have I got news for you’.
+Test your offshore wind knowledge in our challenging quiz, loosely based on the BBC television program ‘Have I got news for you’.
 Twenty questions all related to offshore wind – have you been paying attention?

 Climate agreements offer challenges on a global scale, but there are also developments that need to be tackled regarding the whole offshore grid.
 With Increased electricity production, an increased focus is required to effectively get the power to shore.
 Linking through interconnecting high-voltage grids means more international cooperation.
 The reliability and stability of the electricity supply is key.
 Three leading experts will share their views.

 When offshore wind starts dating